 What economic growth makes possible is that everyone can become better off, even when the number of people that need to be served by the economy increases.2 An almost 3-fold increase of the population multiplied by a 4.4-fold increase in average prosperity means that the global economy has grown 13-fold since 1950.3

 Incomes did not grow everywhere in the world.
-I have ordered the countries by their income level in 2016, with the poorest countries today on the top of the chart.
-These countries didn’t stand out particularly in 1950; their incomes were as low as the incomes of many other countries in the world.
-But many economies achieved strong growth, whilst those that live in countries listed at the top stagnated around their level in 1950.
+If you look at the poorest countries in the world today you’ll see that these countries did not stand out back in 1950; their incomes were as low as the incomes of many other countries in the world.
+But today they do – while many economies achieved strong growth some stagnated around their level from 1950.
+These are the countries that remained at the bottom of the chart.
 The difference between stagnation or even decline in some places and rapid growth in other places lead to a dramatic increase in inequality in the world.
 Norwegians are now on average more than 100-fold richer than people in Liberia, Burundi, and the Central African Republic.

 Economic growth has allowed us to break out of the conditions of the past when everyone was stuck in poor health, hard and monotonous work, and malnutrition.
 The chart below shows all economies that have achieved growth since 1950 above the diagonal 45°-line.